-The first term in Eq.~\ref{eq:H_latt} provides a classical description for the lattice ions, where ${M = 2.152} \, {\times 10^{-26} \, \textbf{Kg}}$ is the mass of each site (i.e., of the $\textbf{(CH)}_{n}$ groups) and ${K = 21 \, \textbf{eV}/\textbf{\AA}^{2}}$ is the effective spring force constant of the C-C bonds.
-As was already noted by Su \textit{et al.}\cite{Su80_Dynamics_of_solitons_in_PA}, and by Vanderbilt \textit{et al.}\cite{Vanderbilt80_Disorder_in_tPA}, in the open-boundary SSH model there is a tendency for the chain to shrink under the effect of the unconstrained electronic linear coupling to the $\pi-$electrons.
-This is of course an artifact of the SSH model, rooted at the harmonic approximation, that should be solved by more sophisticated treatments (e.g., proper \textit{ab initio} potentials).
-In order to compensate for this undesired effect while keeping the simplicity of the theoretical modeling, we followed Refs.~\cite{Su80_Dynamics_of_solitons_in_PA, Vanderbilt80_Disorder_in_tPA, Vos96_SSH_model_finite_length} and introduced an additional term, ${\sum_{n=1}^{N_{s}-1} \Gamma \, (u_{n+1} - u_{n}) = \Gamma \, (u_{N_{s}} - u_{1})}$, which applies an explicit ``stretching’’ force to the ends of the chain to compensate for the spurious contraction.
-We chose ${\Gamma = 5.15 \, \textbf{eV}/\textbf{\AA}}$ in order to reproduce the same bulk properties seen in experiments (i.e. values of the Peierls distortion, gap size, etc.).
-Since the stretching term only introduces distortions that are localized at the ends of the chain, it does not affect our conclusions based on sites that are away from the edges of the molecule.
+The first term in Eq.~(\ref{eq:H_latt}) provides a classical description for the lattice ions, where ${M = 2.152} \, \times 10^{-26}$ kg is the mass of the $\text{(CH)}_{n}$ groups and ${K = 21 \, \text{eV}/\text{\AA}^{2}}$ is the effective spring force constant of the C-C bonds.
+As was already noted by Su and Schrieffer ~\cite{Su80_Dynamics_of_solitons_in_PA}, and by Vanderbilt and Mele ~\cite{Vanderbilt80_Disorder_in_tPA}, the self-consistent treatment of the open-boundary SSH model is technically complicated by a spurious tendency of the chain to shrink under the effect of the unconstrained electronic linear coupling to the $\pi-$electrons.
+This is of course an artifact of the linear approximation in the hopping integral combined with the harmonic approximation, which is absent in simplified (and more usual) versions of the SSH model where self-consistency is avoided, and where the lattice degrees of freedom are externally provided via an alternating hopping $t_0+\left(-1\right)^n\delta t$.
+Of course, this spurious shrinking could be avoided by using more sophisticated treatments (e.g., using proper \textit{ab initio} potentials), but this would make our numerical computations very costly.
+Thus, in order to compensate for this undesired effect while keeping the simplicity of the SSH model, we followed Refs.~\cite{Su80_Dynamics_of_solitons_in_PA, Vanderbilt80_Disorder_in_tPA, Vos96_SSH_model_finite_length} and introduced an additional term, ${\sum_{n=1}^{N_{s}-1} \Gamma \, (u_{n+1} - u_{n}) = \Gamma \, (u_{N_{s}} - u_{1})}$, representing an effective ``stretching’’ force applied to the ends of the chain to compensate for the spurious contraction.
+We have chosen ${\Gamma = 5.15 \, \text{eV}/\text{\AA}}$ to reproduce the same bulk properties seen in experiments (i.e., values of the Peierls distortion, gap size, etc.).
+Since the stretching term only introduces distortions that are highly localized at the ends of the chain, it does not affect our most important results which concern the effect of localized defects at the region of the gates, sufficiently away from the edges.